 Bunraku - Nihonjin no Wasuremono

-Brewed in Saitama with regional Gohyakumangoku rice, this Yamahai Junmai is best served chilled and has the body and full-flavor to pair with roasted or grilled fish or white meat, as well as the refined rice-forward flavor to pair with any Japanese dish or enjoyed on its own.
+All of the Bunraku brand Sake are excellent, but none are quite as easy to spot on the store shelf or at such a low price point (Around $20).
+Brewed in Saitama with regional Gohyakumangoku rice, this Yamahai Junmai is best served chilled and has the body and full-flavor to pair with roasted or grilled fish or white meat, as well as the refined, rice-forward flavor to pair with any Japanese dish or enjoyed on its own.

-This comes from one of the largest mass-producers of Sake in Japan, and if you have tried 10 Sake before, chances are at least 2 were made by them (2 or 3 more by Ozeki), but this is the most cost-effective, delicious Sake that only improves with heat.
+This specific Sake, Toji-Kan is exceptionally good, and it only improves with heat.
 The bottle is beautiful too, so you can feel good about presenting it as a gift.
-Just remember not to overheat/microwave it!
+Just remember not to overheat or microwave it!

 Sho Ginjo Nigori

 The Ginjo Nigori comes in a beautiful purple bottle, and has a light and silky texture.
 Because of the Ginjo polish, it does not pair as well with rich, spicy dishes as some Genshu (cask-strength) Nigori, but you can't beat this Sake's sweet taste on its own or with fruit and dessert.

-2. Super Dry Sake:
+2. Best Super Dry Sake on a Budget

-1. Fancy Sake
+1. Best Fancy Sake on a Budget

-Kikumasamune Kimoto Daiginjo
+Kiku-Masamune Kimoto Daiginjo